 There are several ways to make a cue in QLab:

 An important basic rule of QLab is that some kinds of cues require a target, which is the thing that the cue acts upon.
-Some cues target media files on your computer, some cues target other cues, and some cues have no target.
+Some cues target media files on your computer, some cues target other cues, some cues target other cues or patches, and some cues have no target.
 Cues which require targets will not work unless one has been assigned, and they can only ever have one target at a time.

 Audio, Video, and MIDI File cues require a file target which is a file on your Mac containing audio (for Audio cues,) video (for Video cues,) or MIDI data (for MIDI File cues.)
 There are several ways to assign a file target to cue: